 The evolution of the foodservice distribution industry is directly linked to the growth of the restaurant industry.
 Following World War II, a typical food distributor served any market need — from a small local grocery store to hotels.
 One of the growth drivers in foodservice was The National School Lunch Act, passed in 1946, which began providing a mass market for “institutional” products.
 Because of that, the distribution role within foodservice was at first known as “institutional distribution.”

 By 1955, as restaurants proliferated and consumers ate out more frequently, foodservice distribution began emerging as a separate business from retail grocery distribution.
 At that time, only 25 percent of an average family’s food dollar was spent on “food away from home.”
-Today, that share is 49 percent.
+Today, that share is 47 percent.

 As distribution grew through the 1980s, warehouse efficiency became a key element in competitive success.
 Operations and transportation today are supported by highly sophisticated technology.
-Examples today include voice picking of products in the warehouse, computerized routing of transportation fleets, and monitoring systems for multi-temperature warehouses and tractor-trailers that assure safety and quality of foods.
+Examples include voice picking of products in the warehouse, computerized routing of transportation fleets, and monitoring systems for multi-temperature warehouses and tractor-trailers that assure safety and quality of foods.

 In the 1990s, added focus came to other areas of the business, including sales and marketing.
 Along with being an important conduit for new product information, distributors created a number of value-added services for operator customers from menu planning and food-safety programs to trend and market information and business analysis.
-Foodservice Distributors have become, in many cases, a true partner to their customers in helping them meet consumer needs profitably.
+Foodservice Distributors have become, in many cases, a true partner to their customers in helping them profitably meet consumer needs.